 Once your email list starts growing you’re going to want to know more about your subscribers and start targeting the right emails to them.
 The easiest way to do this is to segment your email list into smaller groups and add tags.

-You can think of segmenting as a way to filter your list.
+You can think of segments as a way to filter your list.

 By filtering your contacts into segments you are able to make your emails more specific and build better relationships with your audience.
 As a result, you should begin to see higher open rates and potentially more sales!